-Jean writes a weekly blog called the Enterprise Corner, which features a monthly ‘toolbox’ article showcasing assistance, incentives and other opportunities for local businesses.
+Jean helps publish a weekly blog called the Enterprise Corner.
+It features articles on entrepreneurship, local industry trends, manufacturing news and periodic ‘toolbox’ articles showcasing assistance, incentives and other resources for local businesses.

 Our organization is excited to announce that three emerging businesses were selected as winners of the association’s inaugural business plan contest.
 These entrepreneurs were selected by seven judges that reviewed plans and heard pitches from our final contestants.